Find a Conservator Specializing In:

 Confused on how to care for your textiles?
 Contact the textile conservator in the ART CONSERVATORS ALLIANCE for guidelines on protecting and displaying your textiles.

-Virginia Whelan, Filaments Conservation Studio, Textiles Conservator | Virginia's Bio
+Virginia Whelan, Filaments Conservation Studio, Textile Conservator | Virginia's Bio

 return to top